dchambers/dchambers.github.io/_posts/articles/2015-10-25-testing-react-components-with-teaspoon-and-unexpected.md

 1 pending
 ~~~

-So, apart from the binding tests, everything is super zippy.
+So, apart from the binding tests which are more variable, tests are super zippy.

 ## Conclusion

-Tests written like this combine the benefits of unit and acceptance testing, while avoiding the potential disadvantages of acceptance testing:
+Tests written like this combine the benefits of unit and acceptance testing, while avoiding the potential disadvantages of acceptance testing, in that:

   1. Tests are no more costly to write than unit tests.
   2. Tests aren't prohibitively expensive to maintain due to unreliability &mdash; think [Selenium](http://www.seleniumhq.org/).